 The RGD may reject names which in its opinion are too similar to existing names, misleading, offensive, and undesirable or violate existing trademarks.
 It is advisable to submit alternate company names.
 Be creative with the company names in order to avoid all being similar to existing company names or trademarks registered by the RGD.

-All secretaries are mandated to secure a TIN in order to successfully process registration.
-Applicants would be required to provide the TIN of the board members and secretary on the form provided.
-In case the board members and secretary do not have it, there is a taxpayer identification number form applicants must complete in order to secure a tin.
+Applicants would be required to provide the TIN of the board members, subscribers and secretary.
+In case any of them do not have a TIN, there is a taxpayer identification number form applicants must complete in order to secure a tin.

 Information required to complete an individual TIN form include;